sfigg/commercialization-public/design/device-experiences/part-selection.md

 ## Rotational storage

 Storage solutions combining flash and rotating media have shown to be generally capable to keep important data in the flash, thus allowing for quick resume times and a relatively low power profile.
-Storage solutions using only rotational media are also feasible, though they may require tuning of load/unload cycling by OEMs and may result in increased power consumption and higher exit latency.
+The feasibility of rotational media however is impacted by various factors, an important one of which is reliability.

 Rotating media contains many moving parts that wear out over time.
 When frequently power cycling a drive, the wear can be considerably increased, since the read/write heads have to move from the platter to their parked position and back.